 On December 1, 2010, ERCOT launched the Nodal market, which features locational marginal pricing for generation at more than 8,000 nodes, a day-ahead energy and ancillary services cooptimized market, day-ahead and hourly reliability-unit commitment, and congestion revenue rights.
-Based on this implementation date, TNMIP software assets of \$353,534 previously classified as systems under development on the statement of financial position were reclassified to fixed assets with an in-service date of December 1, 2010.
+Based on this implementation date, TNMIP software assets of \$353,534 were placed inservice as of December 1, 2010.